opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/search-model.md

 # Search for a model

-Use this command to search for models you've already created.
+You can use this command to search for models you've already created.

 The response will contain only those model versions to which you have access.
-For example, if you send a match all query, model versions for the following model group types will be returned:
+For example, if you send a `match_all` query, model versions for the following model group types will be returned:

-- All public model groups in the index.
+- All public model groups in the index
-- Private model groups for which you are the model owner.
+- Private model groups for which you are the model owner
-- Model groups that share at least one backend role with your backend roles.
+- Model groups that share at least one backend role with your backend roles

 For information about user access for this API, see [Model access control considerations]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/index/#model-access-control-considerations).